AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 | People with anxiety disorders | Pre-existing tendency toward threat detection and rumination | Spiraling from general unease to full-blown trust collapse |

 If you belong to one of these groups, your anxiety isn't overblown — the risks are real.
 But even real risks need to be managed, not allowed to consume your mental health.
+For students especially, navigating AI-generated academic content while also managing AI-related academic pressure adds another layer to an already stressful environment.
 The strategies below are designed to help you stay informed and safe without being overwhelmed.

 7 Practical Strategies for Managing AI Misinformation Anxiety

 You can't eliminate AI misinformation from the world.
-But you can reduce the amount of anxiety it causes you and build a more sustainable relationship with information.
+But you can reduce the amount of anxiety it causes you and build a more sustainable relationship with information — one that doesn't leave you feeling overwhelmed by the AI information landscape.
 Here's how.

 - Adopt a "trust tiers" system.
 Not all sources deserve equal scrutiny.
 Create three mental tiers: Tier 1 — trusted sources you've vetted over time (established journalists, specific outlets, people you know personally).
 Tier 2 — plausible but unverified sources that deserve a pause before believing.
 Tier 3 — anonymous or viral content that should be treated as unverified by default.
 This framework saves mental energy by letting you choose when to be skeptical rather than being skeptical about everything equally.